carlyselby/INSTRUCTIONS/README.md

 C# developers, automation test engineers, software engineers, senior .net Web developers Used by employers in Information Technology, Engineering, Design, Professional Services, Management and Quality Control

+_Industries and Specialisations:_

+Windows-based platforms

+_Features:_

+* Similar to Java in capabilities
+* Ideal for beginners
+* The go-to for working on Microsoft apps

+# HTML

+HTML (HyperText Markup Language) is the standard markup language used to create web pages; it ensures proper formatting of text and images (using tags) so that Internet browsers can display them in the ways they were intended to look.

+_Professions:_

+Web developers, technical editors, email designers, software engineers Used by employers in Information Technology, Engineering, Design, Professional Services, Management, Marketing, Customer Services and Sales

+_Industries and Specialisations:_

+Web Development, Email Programming

+_Features:_

+Easy to use and learn the basics of HTML
+Free and accessible
+Multiple versions available

+# RUBY

+Ruby is an open-sourced, object-oriented scripting language that can be used independently or as part of the Ruby on Rails web framework.
+Ruby is used for simulations, 3D modeling, and to manage and track information.

+_Professions:_

+Ruby on Rails developers, software engineers, data science engineers Used by employers in technology, engineering, professional services, design, science and quality control

+_Industries and Specialisations:_

+Web App Development, Robotics, Networking, System Administration and Security

+_Features:_

+Free to use, copy, modify and distribute
+Intuitive and flexible language
+Completely object-oriented (ability to use method chaining)

+FUN FACTS
+!
+NASA uses Ruby to conduct simulations.
+!
+Basecamp, Amazon, Twitter and Groupon were all created using Ruby on Rails